-Cluster assignment Options Description Conditions Admin, Editor or User is forced to If User account is set to use use only Cluster Satellite assigned specific Satellite server, by Admin.
-User cannot edit Lab or Users can NOT apply Options EVE WEB GUI set individual nodes for other 2 and 3.
-This option applies Management/User cluster Satellites.
-This Option can to Admin user as well until Management/Edit be assigned or edited only by Admin user will set his Option 1 User/Satellite Admin account to use "any" Lab is set to use Specific Cluster Satellite.
-Select If Option 1 is set to "any", then Admin or Editor user Lab you want Admin or Editor is allowed to set accounts Satellite Edit/Select Lab settings globally to use Lab on assignment (option 1) must Option 2 Satellite specific Cluster Satellite be set to "any" Set lab nodes individually run on Admin or Editor can assign single specific Cluster Lab nodes run on specific Cluster Options 1 and 2 must be set Option 3 server Satellite servers to "any"
+Cluster assignment Options Description Conditions EVE WEB GUI Management/User Management/Edit Admin, Editor or User is forced to use only Cluster Satellite assigned by Admin.
+User cannot edit Lab or set individual nodes for other cluster Satellites.
+This Option can be assigned or edited only by If User account is set to use specific Satellite server, Users can NOT apply Options 2 and 3.
+This option applies to Admin user as well until Admin user will set his Option 1 User/Satellite Admin account to use "any" Option 2 Lab is set to use Specific Cluster Satellite.
+Select Lab you want Edit/Select Satellite If Option 1 is set to "any", then Admin or Editor is allowed to set Lab settings globally to use Lab on specific Cluster Satellite Admin or Editor user accounts Satellite assignment (option 1) must be set to "any" Set lab nodes individually run on Admin or Editor can assign single specific Cluster Lab nodes run on specific Cluster Options 1 and 2 must be set Option 3 server Satellite servers to "any"